adeel-ahmad-awan/react-routing/README.md

 # React Routing

-In this application, I a simple quotes application, that shows quotes and give a feature to create new quotes.
+In this application, I made a simple quotes application, that shows quotes and give a feature to create new quotes.
 Add comments to quotes etc.

 In this application, the following concepts are covered.
 - Working with Query Parameters